Last updated on April 28, 2022

 Deck submission for Day 1 of the upcoming Open has the following guidelines:

 - You’ll submit one deck for the designated format with an optional sideboard.
 Even if you opt for BO1, you may have cards that fish other cards out of your sideboard such as Fae of Wishes or Vivien, Arkbow Ranger.

 - You can’t change your deck between matches, but you can swap decks between event entries.

 - Your Day 1 deck will have no say on what you choose for Day 2, meaning that you can use a completely different deck on Day 2 than you had used during Day 1.

 Day 2 varies only slightly from Day 1.
 While you can enter infinitely into Day 1, you can only enter into Day 2 once.
 No redos this time, I’m afraid.
 Your max losses are also capped at two this time, but you’re fighting for seven wins to get the top prize.

 While a sideboard is still optional for your deck submission, we highly recommend having one this time around.
 Beyond that, deck requirements are the same as Day 1 except that the deck you submit is used for all of your matches during Day 2.

 MTG Arena Open Prizes

 So you’ve eaten your breakfast, lunch, and dinner.
 Now it’s time for dessert, and by dessert we mean prizes!
-The prizes for the Arena Open have gotten a little complicated with WotC most recent announcement, since there are now two roads for you to take on Day 1.
+The prizes for the Arena Open have gotten a little complicated with WotC’s most recent announcement, since there are now two roads for you to take on Day 1.

 While a staggering $2,000 USD is waiting for you if you reach seven wins on Day 2, WotC has added a new incentive to the prize pool.
-Reaching five or more match wins on Day 2 of the Arena Open will grant you eligibility to participate in the subsequent set-related Qualifier Weekend!
+You’ll also earn eligibility to participate in the subsequent set-related Qualifier Weekend if you can hit that coveted 7-win streak!

 An All-Access Competitive Event